anushree200/Sudoku_multithreading/README.md

 ## Getting Help
 If you are stuck and need help in understanding the code as well as for executing this C program, you may please write to the email address: co23btech11003@iith.ac.in .
 Kindly provide with details of the exact issues that you are facing to get the correct guidence.

+Prerequisite Theory
+1. Introduction to Pthreads (POSIX Threads) pthreads (POSIX threads) is a standard for implementing multithreaded programming in C. It provides a set of functions for creating, managing, and synchronizing threads in a parallel computing environment.
+Threads are lightweight units of execution that can run concurrently, which makes them an essential tool for improving performance in multi-core systems.

+Key Concepts in Pthreads:
+Thread Creation: In pthreads, threads are created using the pthread_create() function.
+Each thread runs a specific function concurrently with other threads.
+Thread Synchronization: Threads need to coordinate when accessing shared resources.
+This is done using synchronization mechanisms such as mutexes (pthread_mutex_t), condition variables (pthread_cond_t), and barriers.
+Thread Joining: After a thread finishes its task, it can be joined with the main thread using pthread_join().
+This ensures that all threads have completed before continuing with the rest of the program.
+Thread Termination: A thread terminates when its function execution ends.
+The program can either continue executing other threads or finish after all threads are done.
+2. Parallelization with Pthreads
+Parallel programming involves dividing a task into smaller sub-tasks that can be processed simultaneously.
+By leveraging multiple cores of a processor, parallelization can significantly reduce the time required to solve large problems, such as Sudoku validation.
+In the case of pthreads, each thread can be assigned a subset of the validation task to be executed in parallel.

+Benefits of Parallelization:
+Speedup: By running multiple threads concurrently, tasks can be completed faster, especially for large datasets.
+Efficiency: By using multiple cores of a CPU, parallel programs make efficient use of system resources.
+Scalability: For large problems, adding more threads can improve performance by distributing the workload across the threads.
+3. How Chunk and Mixed Algorithms Work
+Chunk Algorithm
+In the Chunk algorithm, the Sudoku validation task is divided into multiple chunks, and each chunk is processed by a different thread.
+A chunk can represent a row, column, or subgrid of the Sudoku grid, depending on the chosen approach.

+For example:

+Chunking by Rows: If there are N rows in the Sudoku grid and T threads, the work is divided into T chunks.
+Each thread processes one chunk (one or more rows), validating the uniqueness of values in those rows.
+Chunking by Subgrids: The grid is divided into T subgrids, with each thread validating a specific subgrid.
+Each thread independently checks its assigned chunk for violations of Sudoku rules (like duplicate numbers), and if any thread finds an error, it flags the Sudoku as invalid.

+Mixed Algorithm
+The Mixed algorithm combines both parallel and sequential execution:

+The grid is divided into larger chunks (such as rows or columns) and processed in parallel.
+For certain parts of the Sudoku grid (typically subgrids), a sequential validation process is applied.
+This can help avoid unnecessary parallelization overhead for smaller tasks.
+For instance, the Mixed approach could validate the rows and columns in parallel (because they are large chunks of work), but check the smaller subgrids sequentially (to minimize overhead).
+This approach tries to balance parallel and sequential execution to minimize time complexity.

+Why Mixed Algorithm can be Faster
+The Mixed algorithm can be faster than the pure Chunk algorithm in certain cases because:

+Reduced Thread Overhead: For smaller tasks, the overhead of creating and managing threads can reduce the performance benefits of parallelism.
+The Mixed algorithm avoids this by handling small tasks sequentially.
+Optimal Parallelization: Larger chunks like rows or columns are handled in parallel, where the benefit of parallelism is maximized.
+4. Performance of Parallelization
+When solving a problem like Sudoku validation, the speedup gained from parallelization depends on how the work is divided, the number of available threads, and the overhead of managing the threads.
+Parallelizing with pthreads can reduce the overall execution time by distributing the workload across multiple CPU cores.

+Factors Affecting Performance:
+Thread Overhead: The creation and management of threads have some overhead, especially when the work is not large enough to warrant parallelization.
+For small grids (e.g., 9x9), the overhead of creating threads may outweigh the benefits.
+Load Balancing: The way the grid is divided among threads is crucial.
+If some threads have much more work than others, those threads may become bottlenecks, reducing overall performance.
+Load balancing ensures that all threads have roughly equal work to do.
+Synchronization Overhead: Threads need to coordinate their access to shared resources (like the Sudoku grid).
+Synchronization mechanisms (like mutexes) are used to prevent data corruption, but they can add overhead, especially if they are used excessively.
+5. Time Complexity and Scalability
+The time complexity of a parallel algorithm is typically analyzed in terms of the number of threads and the size of the problem.
+For Sudoku validation:

+Sequential: The sequential time complexity is O(N^2), where N is the size of the Sudoku grid (number of rows or columns).
+Chunk and Mixed Algorithms: The time complexity for the parallelized algorithms is typically O(N^2 / T), where T is the number of threads.
+This assumes that the workload is evenly distributed and that there is minimal overhead.
+As the grid size increases (for example, from 9x9 to 1024x1024), the performance improvement due to parallelization becomes more pronounced.
+For smaller grids, the sequential algorithm may outperform parallel algorithms due to thread creation and synchronization overhead.